Serving Mesa, Phoenix, Gilbert, Tempe And Scottsdale, Arizona

 Your Dental Bridge Procedure

 Your dental bridge procedure can be completed in two visits to our Mesa dental office.
-At your first visit, Dr. LeSueur and Dr. Dodaro will prepare your adjacent teeth to accommodate the dental crowns which will be placed over them.
-Dr. LeSueur and Dr. Dodaro will then take impressions of your teeth which will be sent to the lab for use in the creation of your bridge with attachment crowns.
+At your first visit, Dr. Glenn LeSueur or Dr. Charles Dodaro will prepare your adjacent teeth to accommodate the dental crowns which will be placed over them.
+Dr. Glenn LeSueur or Dr. Dodaro will then take impressions of your teeth which will be sent to the lab for use in the creation of your bridge with attachment crowns.
 You will be fit with a temporary dental bridge to protect your teeth and gums while the permanent one is constructed.

 When your permanent restorations have been completed, you will return to our office to have them placed on your teeth.
-Dr. LeSueur and Dr. Dodaro will attach the permanent dental bridge and attachment crowns, and make any necessary adjustments at this time.
+Dr. Glenn LeSueur or Dr. Charles Dodaro will attach the permanent dental bridge and attachment crowns, and make any necessary adjustments at this time.

 It is important to care for your dental bridge by brushing and flossing regularly.
 This will help maintain your exceptional results for years to come.